Prenglis/SetlCup/README.md

  - Setlx 2.4+

 ## How to call
-Setlcup can be called in three ways:
+Setlcup can be called in multiple ways:
+### Command Line
 ```
 setlx setlcup.stlx -p <input_grammar> <file_to_parse>
 ```